 How To Recover Deleted Messages on the iPhone

-However, what if you realized that you actually needed to see or refer to an old message after you have already deleted it?
-Whether there were some links in the message that are important, or some photos you didn’t save, or any number of other things, you may think you are out of luck.
+What if you realized that you actually needed to see or refer to an old message after you have already deleted it?
+Whether there were some important links in the message, some photos you didn’t save, or any number of other things, you may think you are out of luck.

 How to Recover Texts on an iPhone